nextcloud/documentation/admin_manual/configuration_files/primary_storage.rst

 Multibucket Object Store
 ------------------------

-It's possible to configure Nextcloud to distribute it's data over multiple buckets for scalability purpose.
+It's possible to configure Nextcloud to distribute its data over multiple buckets for scalability purpose.
 You can find out more information about upscaling with object storage and Nextcloud in the
 `Nextcloud customer portal <https://portal.nextcloud.com/article/object-store-as-primary-storage-16.html>`_.